Kourtney Kardashian Stuns In See-Through White Shirt While Running Errands

 According to The Daily Mail, Kourtney Kardashian was photographed by paparazzi on Wednesday as she walked the streets in her hometown of Calabasas, Calfornia.

 Kourtney was snapped wearing a pair of baggy, black sweatpants, which she paired with a skimpy, white tank top.
-The shirt flaunted the Keeping Up With the Kardashians star’s toned arms, and her flat tummy.
+The shirt flaunted the Keeping Up With the Kardashians star’s toned arms and her flat tummy.
 The sheer material also allowed fans to peek through the top and see Kourt’s strappy, white bra underneath.

 Kardashian had her long, dark hair parted down the middle and styled in straight strands that blew back behind her in the wind.
 The reality star donned a full face of makeup for the outing, including dark, dramatic eyebrows.

 Kourtney also wore pink blush and a berry lip color.
 The mother-of-three talked on her phone and held her car keys in her hand in the photos.
-She completed her look by wearing a pair of white sneakers, and accessorized by donning small, gold earrings and a pair of dark, oversize sunglasses.
+She completed her look by wearing a pair of white sneakers and accessorized by donning small, gold earrings and a pair of dark, oversized sunglasses.

 Kourtney also rocked a deep tan just days following her 40th birthday, which she celebrated by having a huge bash with her closest friends and family members.